The Global Citizenship CAT Community

 The Global Citizenship CAT Community is one of the most affordable education abroad programs that Kansas State has to offer.
 As long as they are enrolled full-time during their first year and are otherwise eligible, students may use federal financial aid to help with both tuition and program fee expenses.
 In addition, all participants may apply for OIP Scholarships and may use any external scholarships that apply toward study abroad programs.

-The program includes participation in three courses that total six credits of tuition and a study tour that bears a program fee for travel expenses.
-The following program costs represent the expenses for the 2016-2017 academic year program and are subject to change for future years:
+The program includes participation in three courses that total seven credits of tuition and a study tour that bears a program fee for travel expenses.
+The following program costs represent the expenses for the 2019-2020 academic year program and are subject to change for future years:

 - $25.00 Global Campus Fee for LEAD 502

-- For group travel expenses such as international airfare, accommodations, events and admissions, group meals, the OIP administrative fee, bank wire fees, and international health insurance
+- For group travel expenses such as international airfare, accommodations, gifts and gratuities, events and admissions, group meals, the OIP administrative fee, bank wire fees, and insurance & travel registry.

-- For individual travel expenses not included in the program fee such as a passport fee, individual meals, gratuities/tips, immunizations, communications plans, optional excursions, and textbooks.
+- For individual travel expenses not included in the program fee such as a passport fee, individual meals, gratuities/tips, immunizations, communications plans, and incidentals.

 An Academically Rigorous Exploration of Global Citizenship

 The Global Citizenship CAT Community is premised on the cultural and ethical concept of "global citizenship": what it is, how we practice it, and why it is important.
 Contemporary American culture makes frequent reference to the idea of "global citizenship," so the program employs this concept as a means to facilitate an international learning community for students as they start their college careers.

 In partnership with the Staley School of Leadership Studies, the community embraces the values-centered education mission of "developing knowledgeable, ethical, caring, inclusive leaders for a diverse and changing world" and encourages the practice of global citizenship for constructive social change.